mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 Many, many examples, 0 failures
 {% endhighlight %}

-And everything is fantastic: everything works.
-So let's get a server prepared like it might be staging or live but this is the first time that it's basically leaving your dev machine.
+Everything seems to work so let's get a server prepared for a first time deploy.

-So first up, let's make some assumptions: let's say you've already got a server, you don't have to worry about buying it and let's say you've got an SSH account, you can log in and you can run commands as `root` because you're setting it up.
+We're going to make some assumptions:

+* You've already got a server (you don't have to worry about buying it);
+* You can already log into the server via SSH;
+* You have permission to run commands as `root` as you are responsible for setting things up.

-So we're going to log into the server...
+Let's log into the server...

 {% highlight console %}
 $ ssh mudge@server1
 Last login: Mon Aug  1 21:08:06 2011 from 123-45-67-89.
 {% endhighlight %}

-And everything is fine.
-That's great.

-So first up, we've got a couple of patterns that we like to use so we want to kind of separate applications by user so this is an application called "mcp" so we'll use an "mcp" user and we like to like keep the application in its home directory so we'll have an apps folder and we're going to manage some config and stuff like that.
+We like to separate our applications by user so -- as this is an application called `mcp` -- we'll use an `mcp` user and we will actually keep the application code inside the user's home folder.

-So first up, I can't quite remember on this machine how- what flags we have to pass to `adduser` so I'll have a little look.
+So the first thing we need to do is create a user but I can't quite remember what flags we need to pass to `adduser` on this machine...

 {% highlight console %}
 $ /usr/sbin/adduser -h